 The savoury cheesecake is a real winner.

-Feta cheese lightened with fromage frais makes a lovely cool summer cheesecake, just right for a light lunch served with a salad or Spiced Pickled Pears.
+Feta cheese lightened with fromage frais makes a lovely cool summer cheesecake, just right for a light lunch served with a salad or Spiced Pickled Pears, see recipe below.
 Vegetarians might like to know that a vegetarian parmesan-style cheese is available from Bookhams.com

 This recipe is from Delia's Summer Collection.
 Serves 6-8